 A fair and impartial investigation protects employees by ascertaining the truth.

-HCSO employees and members of the public may make complaints about HCSO employee misconduct to the HCSO Office of Professional Responsibility (OPR).
+HCSO employees and members of the public may make complaints about HCSO employee misconduct and/or share a compliment about a deputy or any other HCSO employee to the HCSO Office of Professional Responsibility (OPR).

 - In person at 810 S. Stagecoach Trail, San Marcos, Texas 78666